SzymonCogiel/API-testing/README.md

 b) The purpose of these tests was to validate the API.

-API passed all tests except for the one PACH test, so it appears that the API is not working properly and requires a fix for CreateBooking
+API passed all tests except for the one PACH test, so it appears that the API is not working properly and requires a fix for PartialUpdateBooking

 The tests were written in python with the help of unittest and the functions executing the API rules with the help of requests, pycurl, io, json.